 What is the start date of the calendar year my out-of-network policy is based on?

-Please note that we do not provide emergency services.
+Due to the nature of our small practice, we are not set up to respond immediately to a crisis.
+Please note we do not provide emergency services or 24-hour emergency on-call coverage.
 If you experience an emergency requiring immediate attention, please call 911 or go to your nearest hospital emergency room for assistance.
-You can also contact any of the following emergency numbers:
+You can also contact any of the following mental health hotline numbers:

 National Suicide Prevention Lifeline: 1(800) 273-8255